 Mike Evenson: And so, what is the situation now, obviously over here in the States and in North America, you know we're kind of reaching peak and how are things over there?

 Byron Harrison: Yes, we still have many things shut down, museums, performance venues are all still shut.
 There was a brief moment in March where we thought things might open back up and we had our classic second wave.
 Most of that was related to travel coming into the country.
 This week we've had all single number, new cases, so things are very much looking up.
 All of those cases, I think have been incoming infections caught at the airport, so very, very little local transmission.
-We're hoping that things continue to continue to open up.
+We're hoping that things continue to open up.
 But I should say all the while we've had restaurants open shopping malls open.
 There's never been a lockdown.
 Lots of people are working from home, taking public transit at off hours and that kind of thing, but in some way, Hong Kong has dimmed instead of turned off which hopefully is something that many other places in the world can emulate, you know, after having dealt with COVID that we can find ways to be resilient, to not switch off the economy, but to wrap it down.

 Mike Evenson: Absolutely and your paper covers that then before we get into the paper that you authored give our audience just an understanding for those that don't know who charcoal blue is, what you guys do.